 Doing so narrows the scope of your search, telling Google you only want to see results from your specific domain.

 If your website appears on the search engine results page, that means Google is aware your website exists and has started to index.
 While you may not be ranking well for your desired keywords, you have cleared an important hurdle to search engine success.
-Next, you’ll want to view our Beginners Guide to On-Page SEO.
+Next, you’ll want to move on to Effective Keyword Research or, if you know what you’re optimizing for, to our On-Page SEO Guide.